A Basic Guide to Understanding the 401(k)

 As mentioned above, employers often offer to contribute to your 401(k) plan as well.
 What better way to make saving for retirement easier than by having your employer cover a portion of your savings goals?
 Also, this ‘match’ is considered part of your total compensation package, so not taking advantage of it is leaving hard-earned money on the table!
 When possible, always make the most of any company matching contributions.

 When you put money in your 401(k), it doesn’t just sit there.
 It grows because you’ve invested it!
-And the money that has grown also starts growing more money.
-It’s like a snowball getting bigger as it rolls down a hill.
-In real terms, using a 7% rate of return (a safe, historical average), every dollar saved in your 20s will grow to $16 in your 60s.
+Your contributions earn returns, and then those returns earn returns—it’s a snowball effect.
+For example, using a 7% rate of return (a safe, historical average), every dollar saved in your 20s will grow to $16 in your 60s.
 If you are getting a dollar-for-dollar match from your employer, saving $1 today could equal $32 for you to spend in retirement!

-This is important: If you feel behind on saving for retirement, don’t fret.
+This is important: If you feel behind on saving for retirement, don’t worry.
 It’s never too late to start!
 And the sooner you start with something, the better off you’ll be.

 Remember, a 401(k) plan is not just a retirement account.
 It’s a powerful means to take charge of your financial future.
 It’s a promise to your future self that you’ll have the resources to live comfortably when you decide to leave the workforce.